 Rule Nine.
-Don't be afraid to let the workers know that you're trying something new to make them powerful
+Don't be afraid to let the workers know that you're trying something new to make them powerful achievers and that you need their help.

 Rule Ten.
 Remember that leadership is a journey.
 It's not an event or a destination.
 It's like climbing a mountain that has no summit to reach.
 You just have to learn to love climbing.